College is going to be really, really expensive in the future. The bad news is that it’s already really, really expensive right now.

-FAFSA aid is typically only for undergraduates (though some post-bachelor students can apply based on their specific circumstances) and, in fact, completing a FAFSA application can increase enrollment chances for students by two percentage points.
+FAFSA aid is typically only for undergraduates (though some post-bachelor students can apply based on their specific circumstances) and, in fact, some data has shown that completing a FAFSA application can increase enrollment chances for students by two percentage points.
 While FAFSA is most broadly used for federal financial aid, states and individual colleges will use the information to determine further financial aid eligibility.

 Your FSA ID